morris/cps1/README.md

 // 5.1
 // setTimeout is not CPS1
 // Violates 2.2.: Callback is not last argument
-// Violates 2.3.: Callback cannot be omitted
 // function setTimeout( callback, t )

 // CPS1
 function setTimeoutCPS1( t, callback ) {

-	callback = callback || function() {};
 	return setTimeout( callback, t );

 }

 // 5.2
-// Not a CPS1 function
+// func is not a CPS1 function
-// Violates 2.5.: Number of callback arguments is not constant, no such N
-// Violates 2.3.: Callback cannot be omitted function func( one, two, callback ) {
+// Violates 2.4.: Number of callback arguments is not constant, no such N function func( one, two, callback ) {

 	if ( !two ) callback( null, one );